Xuming He: Honors and awards

 Xuming He is Fellow of the American Association for the Advancement of Science, the American Statistical Association, the Institute of Mathematical Statistics, and an Elected Member of the International Statistical Institute.
 He held a Visiting Chair Professorship of the Changjiang Scholars program, sponsored by the Chinese Ministry of Education and Li Ka Shing Foundation (2008).

 He was IMS Medallion Lecturer and Keynote Speaker at the 2007 Joint Statistical Meetings, and Plenary Speaker at the 21st International Conference on Computational Statistics (COMPSTAT 2014).
 At the 62nd World Statistics Congress (2019) he delivered The International Association for Statistical Computing (IASC)'s President's Lecture.

 In 2015, he received the Distinguished Achievement Award from the International Chinese Statistical Association.
-In 2021, he received the Founders Award from the American Statistical Association, the Distinguished Faculty Achievement Award from the University of Michigan, as well as a Rackham Distinguished Graduate Mentor Award.
+In 2021, he received the American Statistical Association Founders Award, the Distinguished Faculty Achievement Award from the University of Michigan, as well as a Rackham Distinguished Graduate Mentor Award.
 He received the Carver Medal (2022) from the Institute of Mathematical Statistics for his decades-long contributions to the statistics profession.
 In 2025, he received the Gottfried E. Noether Distinguished Scholar Award from the American Statistical Association.